-Son of man
+son of man

-Denotes mankind generally, with special reference to their weakness and frailty (Job 25:6; Ps.
-8:4; 144:3; 146:3; Isa.
-51:12, etc.).
+This term refers to humans in general, with special reference to their weakness and frailty (Job 25:6; Psalms 8:4; 144:3; 146:3; Isaiah 51:12, etc.).

-In the New Testament it is used forty-three times as a distinctive title of the Savior.
-In the Old Testament it is used only in Ps.
-80:17 and Dan.
-7:13 with this application.
-It denotes the true humanity of our Lord.
+In the Old Testament this application is used only in 2 verses (below).
+It denotes the TRUE HUMANITY of our Lord.
 He had a true body (Hebrews 2:14; Luke 24:39) and a rational soul.
 He was perfect man.

 - Is Jesus Christ a man, or is he God?
 Answer